Skip to main content

 Dennis O'Keefe and Barbara Britton <Credits: Cult Cinema Classics>

 Upon arrival Sam calls upon Sheriff Larry Best (William Bendix) to clarify the details of the case only to find all his inquiries being thwarted.
-Through the evasive replies, Sam learns that no weapon was recovered from the victim's place and the coroner who could have thrown some light into the circumstances of the death is out of town due to Christmas.
+Through the evasive replies, Sam learns that no weapon was recovered from the victim's side and the coroner who could have thrown some light into the circumstances of the death is also out of town due to Christmas.
 The only clue that Sam manages to eke out from the interaction is that the bullet which killed Philips came from a Luger pistol.

 William Bendix as Sheriff Larry Best in Cover Up